ThomasMool/FSPmodel-NPQ-Moolenaar/README.md

-FSPM_BASIC model.
+FSPM_BASIC model adapted to include a empirical relation of non photochemical quenching.
 Simulation of source/sink driven plant growth.